TeskaLabs/asab/doc/asab/alert.rst

 De-duplication
 --------------

-`alert_id` argument serves as de-duplication ID for the third party services.
-It enables grouping of alerts and prevents noise.
+`alert_id` argument serves as a de-duplication ID for the third-party services.
+It enables the grouping of alerts and prevents noise.
 More about alert grouping:

 - Opsgenie: https://support.atlassian.com/opsgenie/docs/what-is-alert-de-duplication/